KyleRego/KyleRego.github.io/collections/_posts/2024-12-28-part-2-of-aspnetcore-setup.markdown

 Conventionally the EF Core entity types go in a folder/namespace `Model`.

-And a concrete entity type:
+For my project, this was the first concrete entity type I added:

 {% highlight c# %}
 namespace GobGuides.Model;